Home » The Guide To Cheap Flights in Europe

 1. Flagship carriers vs low cost airlines

-What all these airlines have in common is the fact that they try to keep the prices as low as possible, and offer as little amenities as they can get away with, but still provide a service to get you from A to B.
+What all these airlines have in common is the fact that they try to keep the prices as low as possible.
+They try to offer as little amenities as they can get away with, but still provide a service to get you from A to B.

 This is good for the non pretentious flyer.
 In Europe, flights rarely exceeds 2-3 hours, with some exceptions of course (Canary Islands i’m looking at you!).